The Dirty Truth About The “Best Self-Cleaning Aquarium” in 2024

 Proper filtration will encourage the growth of beneficial bacteria in your tank, lowering the chance of you experiencing a toxic spike in ammonia.

-Hey, even if you do make a mistake, a child feeds your fish a cookie, or your filter breaks, because you’re dealing with a much larger body of water any chemicals are diluted.
-Meaning, it’s much less likely you’ll harm your fish.
+Hey, even if you do make a mistake or your filter breaks, because you’re dealing with a much larger body of water any chemicals are diluted.
+Meaning, it’s much less likely you’ll harm your fish while you fix the problem.

 You Have More Options